Andrey Arshavin: Early years

 Arshavin was born in Leningrad, now Saint Petersburg, on 29 May 1981.
 His father Sergey Arshavin played as an amateur footballer.
 Arshavin survived an accident that could have killed him when he was hit by a car as a child.
 His parents divorced when he was 12, with Andrey having to sleep on the floor of a cramped flat with his mother.
 It was his father who persuaded him to pursue a career in football after his own failure to become a professional football player.
+While growing up he enjoyed playing Chess, a popular sport in Russia.

 Arshavin began playing football at an early age and at seven years of age, he was enrolled in the Smena football academy of Zenit, his hometown club.
 As a schoolboy before football became his sole focus, he was a talented draughts player.
 Arshavin's father died of heart failure at age 40.
 He has written three books, including one titled 555 Questions and Answers on Women, Money, Politics and Football.
 Arshavin also has a degree in Fashion Design.
 He often misbehaved at school, commenting, "I behaved badly at school.
 When I was in the second grade, I tore down the registering journal of the class."
 It was this incident described by Arshavin that saw him expelled.